Westminster Higher Education Forum

 This conference will consider next steps for long-term funding models and the financial sustainability, resilience, and stability of the UK higher education sector, including priorities for policy, institutional planning, and risk management.

-It will bring stakeholders and policymakers together to discuss strategies for improving sustainable operating models in the context of tuition fee cap increases, reintroduction of maintenance grants, expanded research funding, and the forthcoming levy on international students.
-Delegates will consider possible options for alleviating pressures highlighted in the Office for Students’ annual financial sustainability report - including sector-wide financial stress, uneven impacts across providers, and the growing number of institutions at risk of insolvency - and assess their impacts on shaping institutional decision-making around resource allocation, portfolio management, and strategic trade-offs.
+It will bring together stakeholders and policymakers to discuss opportunities for refining operating models in the context of tuition fee cap increases, reintroduction of maintenance grants, expanded research funding, and the forthcoming levy on international students announced in the 2025 Autumn Budget.

-Sessions will examine how institutions are responding in practice, including approaches to financial forecasting, sustainability and recovery planning, and engagement with governing bodies and regulators.
-Delegates will also consider priorities for harnessing opportunities arising from increased research and development investment - including the Government’s commitment to raise its annual funding to £22bn by 2029/30, and protection of core quality-related funding in real terms - and how these can be used to strengthen institutional resilience, support the Government’s priority areas such as artificial intelligence, green technologies, and life sciences, and address concerns around funding concentration and research cross-subsidy.
+The agenda looks at priorities for harnessing opportunities arising from increased research and development investment - including the Government’s commitment to raise annual funding to £22bn by 2029/30, and protection of core quality-related funding in real terms.
+Delegates will discuss how this can be used to strengthen institutional resilience and support priority areas such as artificial intelligence, green technologies, and life sciences.

 This on-demand pack includes